neohugo/neohugo/docs/content/en/templates/introduction.md

 <p>The product of {{ $v1 }} and {{ $v2 }} is {{ mul $v1 $v2 }}.</p>
 ```

-While HTML templates are the most common, you can create templates for any [output format] including CSV, JSON, RSS, and plain text.
+While HTML templates are the most common, you can create templates for any [output format](g) including CSV, JSON, RSS, and plain text.

-[output format]: /templates/output-formats/

 ## Context

 The most important concept to understand before creating a template is _context_, the data passed into each template.
-The data may be a simple value, or more commonly [objects] and associated [methods].
+The data may be a simple value, or more commonly [objects](g) and associated [methods](g).

-[objects]: /getting-started/glossary/#object
-[methods]: /getting-started/glossary/#method

 For example, a template for a single page receives a `Page` object, and the `Page` object provides methods to return values or perform actions.